 | December (NYE week) | €220–€450 | €180–€320 | €1.30 |

-(Pastéis de nata, blessedly, are a constant in any season.)
+(Pastéis de nata, blessedly, are priced the same in every season.)

 Worst Time to Visit Lisbon (For Most People)

-If we had to identify the trickiest windows, they would be:
+If we had to identify the trickiest windows:

 Mid-July through mid-August: Heatwaves now regularly push temperatures into the mid-30s°C / 95°F+, hotel rates peak, and queues at major sights reach their longest.
-Unless beach time is your priority, the same weather is more pleasant in June or September.
+The same weather is more pleasant in June or September.

-December 28 through January 2: Hotel rates spike, restaurants book out weeks ahead, and the Praça do Comércio New Year’s Eve crowd can be uncomfortable for anyone with mobility concerns or a low tolerance for crowds.
-Beautiful — but pricey and intense.
+December 28 through January 2: Hotel rates spike, restaurants book out weeks ahead, and the Praça do Comércio New Year’s Eve crowd can be uncomfortable for anyone with mobility concerns or a low tolerance for very dense crowds.

 Practical Tips for Picking Your Window

-If you have flexibility, book in October or April first — that’s where most travelers regret not going.
+If you have full flexibility, book October or April first — that’s where most travellers say they wish they’d gone.
 If you must travel in summer, choose June or September over July–August.
 If budget is the main constraint, February beats January for weather and November for rain.
-If you’re chasing specific events (Santo António, Web Summit, NYE), book hotels at least 4–6 months ahead and lock in flights early.
+If you’re chasing specific events (Santo António, Web Summit, NYE), book hotels at least 4–6 months ahead.

-For packing, our companion Lisbon packing list breaks down what to bring season by season.
-Worth checking before you finalize your bag — Lisbon’s hills, cobbles, and microclimates surprise people every year.
+For packing guidance season by season, the Lisbon packing list covers what to bring month by month.
+Lisbon’s hills, cobblestones, and microclimates surprise people every year.

 Is Lisbon Safe Year-Round?

-Lisbon is consistently rated one of Europe’s safest capital cities, and that rating holds across every season.
-The two seasonal safety considerations worth knowing about: Atlantic surf is significantly stronger from October through April (don’t swim outside lifeguarded zones), and pickpocketing on Tram 28 and at the Belém tourist sites peaks in July and August when crowds are densest.
-We cover this in more detail in our Lisbon safety guide.
+Lisbon is consistently rated one of Europe’s safest capital cities across every season.
+Two seasonal safety notes worth knowing: Atlantic surf is significantly stronger from October through April (don’t swim outside lifeguarded zones), and pickpocketing on Tram 28 and at the Belém tourist sites peaks in July and August when crowds are densest.
+The details are in our Lisbon safety guide.

 FAQ: Best Time to Visit Lisbon